mariotlemes/non3GPP-WiFi/README.md

 After instantiating the customized scenario (ip addressing for each Network Function (NF), registering the UE to the core and setting up the scenario with namespaces, virtual interfaces and routes), we started all 5G core NFs and the UE.
 Finally, we started the initial registration process to UE proceeds with the registration, authentication and authorization procedures to access the 5GCN.

 A UE accessing the 5GCN through an untrusted IEEE 802.11 network (my5gcore) shall support NAS signalling and shall initially register and authenticate with the 5GCN using the N3IWF and N1 interface.
 The component of core - AMF (Access and Mobility Management Function) - is used to register the UE and the AUSF (Authentication Server Function) is used to authenticate.
-The UE shall establish PDU sessions using the IPsec signalling SA and NAS session management messages with the SMF (Session Management Function) via AMF.
+The UE shall establish PDU sessions using the IPsec signalling SA and NAS (Non Access Stratum) session management messages with the SMF (Session Management Function) via AMF.
 The transfer of data packets between the UE and Data Network (DN) uses the secure IPsec tunnel between UE and N3IWF and the GTP-U tunnel between N3IWF and UPF (User Plane Function).

 ### 1) Registration, authentication and authorization